jodiBooks/liebling-blog-theme/README-jodibooks.md

 ## Develop

+1. Start docker (if on Windows)
-1. Run `yarn docker-watch`
+2. Run `yarn docker-watch`
-2. Develop theme using vscode or other editor
+3. Develop theme using vscode or other editor

 ## Create production theme